 Japanese salted salmon is a classic breakfast dish, commonly served with rice and miso soup.
-Made with fresh salmon and seasoned simply with salt, the fact that you only need two ingredients almost makes this dish too good to be true!
-And I'm going to share all the tips to make it perfect every time.
+Made with fresh salmon fillets and seasoned simply with salt, the fact that you only need two ingredients almost makes this dish too good to be true!
+Here, I will share all the tips to make it perfect every time.

 Whenever we think of a traditional breakfast, most Japanese people would probably say: